krassowski/jupyterlab-citation-manager/README.md

 and enable a quick preview of citation context and navigation to the relevant place in the document (by clicking on the citation context).

+### Auto-migrate existing citations

+When opening a notebook with citations in one of the following formats in the markdown cells:
+- cite2c, e.g. `<cite data-cite="itemID"></cite>` with associated notebook-level metadata,
+- DOI-links, e.g. `[(Krassowski et al, 2021)](https://doi.org/10.3389/fcell.2021.626821)` (parentheses are required)

+the extension will automatically detect those and ask you for permission to convert those to our format, which provides support additional features (such as citation clusters, persistent bibliography, etc.).

+Currently the migrated citations will be stored separately from the citations from other providers (such as Zotero), but support for reconciliation is planned soon.
+Initially we will only re-use existing items in your collection (based on identical DOI) but the future releases might enable adding items as needed too.

+![animation of migrating from cite2c and from DOIs][migrate-gif]

 [bookshelf]: https://raw.githubusercontent.com/krassowski/jupyterlab-citation-manager/main/style/icons/bookshelf.svg?sanitize=true
 [book-open-variant]: https://raw.githubusercontent.com/krassowski/jupyterlab-citation-manager/main/style/icons/book-open-variant.svg?sanitize=true